 There are so many to choose from, a paper spike through the eyeball and a head squashed in a garbage compressor proving two of the most unsettling, but for pure cringing terror nothing beats one unlucky customer’s date with a bandsaw.
 Cripes!

 Most Absurd Moment

 Intruder offers its fair share of visual jokes in its attempts to counterbalance the gore, but that of our resident killer beating red herring Craig with the severed head of a previous victim probably pips it for plain absurdity.

 After being fingered as the unlikely culprit, our killer goes some way to explaining his psychopathic psyche.

 Killer: Don’t you see?
 I’m just CRAZY about this store!

-Intruder is a technically proficient run-of-the-mill slasher elevated by a series of quite astonishing kills, and a whimsical tone which prevents it from descending into the kind of cynical, perverted trash which once plunged the sub-genre into commercial purgatory.
+Intruder is a technically proficient textbook slasher elevated by a series of quite astonishing kills, and a whimsical tone which prevents it from descending into the kind of cynical, perverted trash that once plunged the sub-genre into commercial purgatory.

 VHS Revival is a non-profit venture.
 Any donation, no matter how small, will help towards the site’s running costs and ultimately enable us to grow.
 Thank you.